 Lecture attendance The student must be present at 5 hours of lectures to achieve 3 minimum points.
 The maximum number of possible points from this element of the rating is 6 points.
-Seminars attendance - The state of the fating is 6 points.
+Seminars attendance and the factory to a point.
 Practicals attendance The student must be present at least 7 hours of practicals to achieve 8 minimum points.
-The maximum Active participation in seminars and The student must have a minimum of 5 points for activity during the practicals.
-The maximum number of practicals 10 points is obtained by 5 positive oral answers during the practicals.
-The maximum number of Final exam The final exam will be written.
+The maximum number of possible points from this element of the rating is 12 points.
+Active participation in seminars and practicals The student must have a minimum of 5 points for activity during the practicals.
+The maximum number of 10 points is obtained by 5 positive oral answers during the practicals.
+Final exam The final exam will be written.
 The maximum number of points a student must achieve on the final exam is 40 points.
 In order to achieve 24 minimum points, the student must achieve 20 points on the final exam.
 Examination requirements Student requirements are defined in the Regulations on the Integrated Undergraduate and Graduate Study of Veterinary Medicine.
 Given the above, the student must acquire a minimum number of points from all assessment elements in order to take the final exam.
 Article 45: a student can justifiably be absent from up to 50 % of the lectures; 30% of the seminars and 30 % of the exercises.